 When did it become okay to step all over everyone to get what you want?
 We live in America- the land of the successful.
 The land where anything is possible.
 The land where money seems to buy happiness.The land where the American Dream began when people needed to escape religious persecution.
 Then the American Dream was to own an ice box and have a toilet inside your house.
 Some people’s American Dream was to simply be free.
 Here’s what I’ve noticed: Physical things don’t matter.
 Even though it seems that brand names and million dollar homes are the new American Dream.

-When you look at the news and see a promising football star being arrested for murder, a famous young lady acting like an idiot because she’s under the influence of, well, everything, a music icon dying from drugs, an athlete get in trouble for being ‘juiced’, you realize that money is not everything.
+When you look at the news and see a promising football star being arrested for murder, a famous young lady acting like an idiot because she’s under the influence of, well, everything, a music icon dying from drugs, an inspirational athlete getting in trouble for being ‘juiced’, you realize that money is not everything.
 If it was, these people would be making perfect decisions 100% of the time because, let’s face it, they’re rich.

 It seems that a rise to the top by our societal terms no longer means hard work.
 When my grandfather was alive, he showed me what this meant.
 My grandfather didn’t make it past the third grade- he could only sign his name.
 He raised a family in a time when using the Sears Roebuck catalog for toilet paper was the norm.
 He owned a small house where the four children shared one bedroom and owned a nice piece of land.
 He lost a child at age 12, raised ducks and chickens, and he worked his ass off.
 He was proud of his old ski doo and rusty tractor.
 He didn’t always want more, didn’t need bigger and better.
 He would walk across the street to get soda for a penny cheaper, but he worked until the day his illness took him over and he couldn’t walk anymore.
 My grandfather was an example of The American Dream.
 He worked his way up from the lowest guy on the totem pole to being the foreman for a huge construction company.
 He started from nothing and when he had to retire, he was making a good living.
 He taught his kids the value of hard work, which my mother instilled in me and there is nothing greater than that, with a little bit of honesty mixed in.
 I’m so fortunate to have this imprinted on my persona as I see other children growing up with role models who are teaching them to lie, cheat, and steal.